Nov 28, 2022

-When you have more data than you know what to do with, finding effective ways to do something with that data can be a challenge.
+When you have more customer data for marketing than you know what to do with, finding effective ways to extract value from this seemingly infinite stream of information can be a real challenge.

-For example, with more and more people using desktop, laptop, and mobile computing devices, all of which are generating more information, it makes sense that 90% of the world’s data (44 zettabytes, to be precise) has been created just in the last three years alone.
-And that’s not just a result of people creating data; it is because of algorithms and other software that track user behaviour and generate its own data about it.
+With more and more people using all types of devices (all of which are generating more information) it makes sense that most of the world’s data (44 zettabytes, to be precise) has been created just in the last three years alone.
+And that’s not just a result of people creating data—it’s because of algorithms and other software that track user behavior and generate its own data about it.

-So how does a business wade through the mountain of data gathered daily and find information that is actually useful in improving performance, profit, sales, or other operational factors?
+So how does a business wade through the mountain of customer data for marketing and find digital insights that are useful for improving performance, profit, sales, or other operational factors?
 We’re going to tell you how.

-Big data, looked at without refinement, can appear to be a huge, unwieldy mess of random information.
-And taken in that context, there’s a real temptation to simply ignore it.
-However, ignoring big data is ignoring a key opportunity.
+Big data, looked at without refinement, can seem like a huge, unwieldy mess of random information. aken in that context, there’s a real temptation to simply ignore the information before you.
+But, ignoring big data is ignoring a key opportunity.
 Data science, for example, is a growing profession because of the value that comes from being able to screen, filter, and interpret what is useful in big data.

 People who choose to ignore big data because of its volume do so at the peril of their own business.
 The first step to extracting valuable customer data is to acknowledge that good data is “in there somewhere” and to have a willingness to mine through it.

-The key factor to making use of big data, once you acknowledge its potential, is to have the right tools and talent to wade into the sea of information and come back with data that makes the most sense to you.
+The key factor to making use of customer data for marketing, once you acknowledge its potential, is to have the right tools and talent to wade into the sea of information and come back with data that makes the most sense to you.

 You should seriously consider allocating some operational budget to analytics.
 Bigger companies may have entire departments dedicated to this job, but while that scale gets results, that’s not the only way to achieve useful analytics.
-Even small to medium enterprises can find an analytics solution, whether personnel or software, that works for their size and budgetary requirements.
+Even small to medium enterprises can find an analytics solution that works for their size and budgetary requirements.

-When it comes to extracting real value from customer data for marketing, people often think of data as a way to help predict the future, but some of the most important lessons that data teaches us have come from the past.
+When it comes to extracting real value from customer data for marketing, people often think of metrics or digital insights as a way to help predict the future, but some of the most important lessons that data teaches us have come from the past.
 A good long-term plan to use data from customer information is analyzing historical data.

 Businesses should always be aware that some of the best data available are the sets that are gathered over time.
 For example, you should not be ignoring sales data from the last 5 to 10 years, even if it’s not part of your current digital infrastructure.